If there’s anything this COVID pandemic has reminded us of, it’s that your health is important.

-And if you’ve been delaying a visit to your doctor because you’re worried you’ll have to deal with pesky out-of-pocket costs, look no further!
+And if you’ve been delaying a visit to your doctor because you’re worried you’ll have to deal with pesky out-of-pocket health costs, look no further!

-There might be a solution to help you save on medical expenses.
+Health Savings Accounts (HSAs) and Flexible Spending Accounts (FSAs) might be a solution to help you save on medical expenses.
 Oh, and did we mention it’s tax-free? ;)

 In this post, we cover everything you need to know about Health Savings Accounts (HSAs), Flexible Spending Accounts (FSAs), including: